 I feel so lucky that this is my job (or one of them).
 I have never met a craft I didn’t like so this opportunity gives me the chance to try something new every week.
-I’ve poured acrylic paint, given home tours of my over the top holiday decor, made paper beads and even glittered shoes to look like pencils.
-Most times there is a companion article on the DIY Network site or HGTV with more step-by-step instructions and the video.
+I’ve poured acrylic paint, given home tours of my over the top holiday decor, made paper beads, and even glittered shoes to look like pencils.
+Most of the time there’s a companion article on the DIY Network site or HGTV with more step-by-step instructions and the video.

 The moral of the story for me is never say no to an opportunity.
 It all started with a necklace of my dog Lucy and a trip to LA to hang out with a friend and now I’m crafting live weekly with sometimes over 100k people.
 There were many steps to connecting the dots to how I got this dig, but all equally important and fun.
 I love what I do and I’d be crafting even if I didn’t get paid to so it works out.